sentclose/sentc-docs/docs/guide/e2ee/group.md

 const req = await group.getJoinRequests();
 ```

-The requests are an array and each item is from type GroupJoinReqListItem
+The requests are an array, and each item is from the type GroupJoinReqListItem

 ````ts
 interface GroupJoinReqListItem